CRW405/recipe/README.md

 # Recipe Project

-A website that stores a few recipes and also gets a random recipe from the theMealDB
+A website that stores a couple recipes and also gets a random recipe from the theMealDB API

 ![Website Screenshot](./Screenshot_16-Sep_14-44-18_16215.png)

-## Impovements
+## Possible Impovements

-- More recipes
+- A way to search for specific recipes
-- Links to buy ingredients or tools
+- A way to track your progress through a recipe
-- JS Checklist to keep track of where you are in a recipe
+- Better styling

 ## Things Learned